PhilT/merrol/README.md

 What
 ----------------------------------
-An editor for Ruby, Rails and supporting langauges, written in Ruby with an open design to allow customization and easy maintainance.
+An editor for Ruby, Rails and supporting langauges, written in Ruby with an open design to allow customization and improvement.

 Why
 ----------------------------------